webdev-im/campaigns/README.md

 2. open project using VSC code
 3. install node modules by opening terminal and typing - npm install
 4. run the project by typing - npm start
-5. open web browser window and enter the following address - http://localhost:3000
+5. open web browser window and enter the following address - http://localhost:3000 or view app using the following link: https://campaigns-app.netlify.app/